Raelene Boyle: Sporting career

 In January 1976, she and her team-mates beat an eight year old world record for the 4 × 200 metre relay in Brisbane.

 At the 1976 Olympics in Montreal, Boyle finished fourth in the final of the 100-metre sprint, but was disqualified from the 200-metre-race for making two false starts.
 A video replay later showed that she had not false started on her first start.
 However, Boyle did receive the honour of acting as the flag bearer for the Australian team, the first woman to do so.

-Boyle was unable to replicate her previous Commonwealth success at the 1978 Commonwealth Games in Edmonton, winning only a silver medal in the 100-metre sprint before withdrawing from the 200m and relay due to injury.
+Boyle was unable to replicate her previous Commonwealth success at the 1978 Commonwealth Games in Edmonton, placing second in the 100-metre sprint before withdrawing from the 200m and relay due to injury.

 Boyle was selected to compete in the 1980 Olympics in Moscow but eventually withdrew from the team for what she stated were personal reasons, during the long dispute within Australian sporting circles over whether to join the USA led boycott of the Games.

-Her final major competitive appearance was at the 1982 Commonwealth Games in Brisbane, where she won gold in the 400-metre sprint, and silver in the 4 × 400-metre relay.
+Her final major competitive appearance was at the 1982 Commonwealth Games in Brisbane, where she won the 400-metre sprint, and silver in the 4 × 400-metre relay.

 Through her successful career, Boyle won seven gold and two silver medals at the Commonwealth Games, in addition to her three silver medals at the Olympic Games.

 Many East German athletes were later revealed to have used anabolic steroids within a systematic state-sponsored doping program.
-Boyle has stated she believes that she would have won gold at the 1972 Olympics if not for drug use by her competitor.
+Boyle has stated she believes that she would have won at the 1972 Olympics if not for drug use by her competitor.
 The IOC only banned the use of anabolic steroids in 1975.